alfadelta10010/verification/notes.md

 		end
 	endmodule
 ```
-- this will not work, as reg data type does not get assigned, only wire (net data types) gets assigned
+- This will not work, as reg data type does not get assigned, only wire (net data types) gets assigned
 - Lets take a look at another example:
 ```verilog
 module test;